 Today’s prompt is: What is the earliest memory you have?

 In addition to writing every day during Bloganuary, I undertook an ancillary challenge to write more about space and satellites.
-Of course technical writing tends to be complicated but my aim here and with this blog is to declutter things and hopefully write an easily understandable interpretation.
+Of course, technical writing tends to be complicated, but my aim here (and with this blog) is to declutter things and hopefully write an easily understandable interpretation.

-A small side note to explain where I fit into all this; As the spacecraft operations engineer responsible for Attitude and Orbit Control System (AOCS), my role in particular is to keep the platform stable and to ensure that the satellite itself is oriented correctly, so that these instruments can look where they are supposed to and provide valuable data that is used by national weather agencies and meteorological organizations.
+As the spacecraft operations engineer responsible for the Attitude and Orbit Control System (AOCS), my role is to keep the platform stable and ensure that the satellite is oriented correctly, so the instruments can look where they’re supposed to and provide the data needed by national weather agencies and meteorological organizations.

 I hope reading this gave you some idea about the memory of a satellite.